ptomulik/testmd/README.md

 The data retrieval (aspect 1.) involves the following steps:

-1. *Defining a query* in a backend-independent DSL.
+1. *Defining a query* in a provider-independent (but type-specific) DSL.
 We assume, that each fact may define one or more such a queries.
 The queries are categorized into *types*, and the parameters that comprise the query are specific to the given type.
 2. *Validating the query* to prevent user's mistakes.
 3. *Munging the query*:
   - provider-specific munging which involves: